Sunday Supper is an Amazon Associate and may receive compensation for purchases made through affiliate links.

 Instructions

-- Slice the rhubarb into chunks.
+- Slice the rhubarb into chunks and add to a saucepan.2 cups rhubarb

 - Bring to a boil then simmer for around 5-10 minutes until it is tender and starting to fall apart - the rhubarb should still just hold its shape.